thephpleague/period/api/properties.md

 ---
 layout: default
-title: the Period object implements a TimeRange interface
+title: Accessing Period object properties
 ---

 # Accessing properties

-Once you have a instantiated `Period` object you can access its properties using the following getter methods defined in the `TimeRange` interface :
+Once you have a instantiated `Period` object you can access its properties using the following getter methods:

 ### Period::getStart()